paingthucompt/paingthubill/README.md

 # Invoice Craftsman - Self-Hosting Guide

+> NOTE: This repository has been converted to use a custom Express + PostgreSQL backend
+> and no longer depends on Supabase.
+Supabase client code and environment variables
+> have been removed.
+The frontend should call the backend via `VITE_API_BASE_URL`.

 ## Project Overview

 **Invoice Craftsman** is a specialized invoice generator and payout management tool designed for freelancers and agencies handling multi-currency transactions (Thai Baht THB and Myanmar Kyat MMK).
 This application streamlines the entire workflow of managing client payouts, tracking transactions, calculating commissions automatically, and generating professional invoices.